About AI WAR

 Why @low?

-You may notice that reasoning models (like o1, o3-mini, DeepSeek R1) are tested at low reasoning effort.
+You may notice that reasoning models (like o3@low, gpt-5@low, gemini-3-pro-preview@low) are tested at low reasoning effort.
 This is intentional.

-Each match runs for hundreds of turns, with each turn requiring an API call.
+Each match runs for a sequence of turns, with each turn requiring an API call.
 At high reasoning effort, a single match could cost hundreds of dollars in API fees.
 Low reasoning keeps the benchmark economically viable for comprehensive testing.

-High reasoning modes can take 30-60+ seconds per response.
-With 200+ turns per match and multiple players, a single match could take hours or even days.
+High reasoning modes can take 60 seconds to 5 minutes per response.
+With around 20 turns per match and multiple players, a single match can still take a long time.
 Low reasoning provides responses in seconds, enabling practical match completion.

 By standardizing on low reasoning effort, we create a level playing field where the quality of the base model shines through, rather than just measuring how much compute budget each provider allocates.